farm-ng/amiga-dev-kit/website/docs/examples/camera_calibration/README.md

 ```

 :::tip
-We highgly recommend to have some basic knowledge about
+We highly recommend to have some basic knowledge about
 [**`asyncio`**](https://docs.python.org/3/library/asyncio.html).
 :::